American Society of Civil Engineers

 ASCE Nationally Recognized Landmarks

 Below are the ASCE Historic Civil Engineering Landmarks within the Fort Worth District.
-To find more information about ASCE’s Historic Civil Engineering Landmark Program, view a map, or nominate a location please visit the ASCE website by clicking here.
+To find more information about ASCE’s Historic Civil Engineering Landmark Program, view a map, or nominate a location please visit the National ASCE website by clicking here.

 Texas Section Historic & Outstanding Civil Engineering Projects